david-lev/CapsLockBot/README.md

 # CapsLockBot Converter

-### Telegram bot to convert capslock messages to their real language.
+### Telegram bot to convert CapsLock messages to their real language.

 Everyone is probably familiar with the situation which a message is sent and finds that CapsLock mode was activated when typing and now the message appears in capital letters in English instead of the source language.
 The following bot solves this problem:
 - Edit the 'capslock-message' and first type the bot user to go inline with the original message.
 Click on the window that will appear and you will receive the translated message.